-Do You Lose Your Discount if You Get a Ticket?
+Do You Lose Your California Good Driver Discount if You Get a Ticket?

 Since a clean driving record usually means you have no violations on your record, will getting a ticket cause you to lose your safe driving discount?

 In many cases, the answer is yes.
 But in California, you can mask up to one point on your license from your insurance company by going to traffic school.
-That means that if you receive a one-point ticket, like a speeding ticket, you can avoid an increase in your insurance rates by masking the point.
+That means that if you receive a one-point ticket, like a speeding ticket, you can avoid an increase in your insurance rates by masking the license point in California.

 This doesn’t remove the ticket from your driving record at the DMV.
 But it can help you maintain your safe driver status with your insurance company, which means you may get to keep your discount.

 The best part?
-Traffic school can be completed online — and if you choose Best Online Traffic School, you won’t have to pay for your course until after you pass.
+Traffic school can be completed online (way faster than attending 8 hour traffic school) — and if you choose Best Online Traffic School, you won’t have to pay for your course until after you pass.

 Good Driver Discounts by Insurance Company

 |American Family||Up to 20% for customers who are accident-free for 5 years or for participating in telematics program.|

 |Allstate||Bonus up to 20% for every 6 months accident-free.|